ContinuumIO/topik/docs/topic_modeling.rst

 Saving and loading results
 ==========================

-The model object has a ``save`` method.
+The model object has a :meth:`~.TopicModelBase.save` method.
 This method saves a JSON file that describes how to load the rest of the data for your model and for your corpus.
-The ``topik.models.load_model`` function will read that JSON file, and recreate the necessary corpus and model objects to leave you where you saved.
+The :func:`~.load_model` function will read that JSON file, and recreate the necessary corpus and model objects to leave you where you saved.
 Each model has its own binary representation, and each corpus type has its own storage backend.
 The JSON file saved here generally does not include corpus data nor model data, but rather is simply instructions on where to find those data.
 If you move files around on your hard disk, make sure to pick up everything with the JSON file.

 .. code-block:: python